TheTraveller95/Ecuador/README.md

 The first tests about the good website functionality have been done locally, using the Google Chrome tool.
 Using it I was able to test the project trough a big device variety and in a responsive environment.
 Once everyhting looked good in the Chrome environmnet, the project has been tested in the others browsers (Mozilla, IE and Edge)
-The wesite has then been tested in fisical differet devices (iPad, iPhone 8 and Honor 9) and after the good feedback has been sent to multiple contacts in order to test it in more devices as possible.
+The wesite has then been tested in phisical differet devices (iPad, iPhone 8 and Honor 9) and after the good feedback has been sent to multiple contacts in order to test it in more devices as possible.
 All of them has been given some specific tasks in order to test each one of the critical features of the project.
 In particular they had to test the form located in the About page and check if after submitting a question whitout providing an email address or a name the form will respond